FloRobart/Documentations/src/doc_VM_et_OS.md

 - Allez dans `Apparence` > `Pointeurs`
 - Sélectionner '`Adwaita`'
 - Vous pouvez faire un clique droit sur la barre des tâches ou sur la barre d'outils (en haut de l'écran) puis cliquer sur '`Démarrer en mode d'édition`' pour modifier la barre des tâches et la barre d'outils

+## Licence

+doc_VM_et_OS.md

+Copyright (C) 2024 Floris Robart

+Authors: Floris Robart

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

+You should have received a copy of the GNU Lesser General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston MA 02110-1301, USA.

 ****